alphagov/government-service-design-manual/service-manual/phases/alpha.md

 {:.intro}
 When designing a service it is impossible to predict everything up-front.
 Each project features many challenges, and in your alpha you will start exploring solutions for these.

-You may need to bring more [developers](/service-manual/the-team/developer.html) and [designers](/service-manual/the-team/designer.html) into [the team](/service-manual/the-team), who will help you to build and test [prototypes](/service-manual/design-and-content/working-with-prototypes.html) and possible solutions for you [users needs](/service-manual/users/user-needs.html).
+You may need to bring more [developers](/service-manual/the-team/developer.html) and [designers](/service-manual/the-team/designer.html) into [the team](/service-manual/the-team), who will help you to build and test [prototypes](/service-manual/design-and-content/working-with-prototypes.html) and possible solutions for your [users needs](/service-manual/users/user-needs.html).

 By the end of the alpha you should have a clear idea of what's required to build a [beta](/service-manual/phases/beta.html).
 The whole phase should not last longer than about six to eight weeks.